thomas-mosset/todolist-vuetify-vuex/README.md

 - When the todo's status is set to "done", it go from the "todo list" to the "done todo list".
 - There, your can change the status of a chosen todo to "to do".
 (It will transfert the todo back to the original todo list);
 - Remove a chosen todo from your done todo list;
+- In its header, the app gives you dynamically the number of remaining todos that you have;

 ## Validation